hyung-hwan/hawk/README.md

 It's important to note that if there is no action-pattern block or `END` block present in the Hawk script, the interpreter will not wait for input records.
 In this case, the script will execute only the `BEGIN` block (if present) and then immediately terminate.

-However, if an action-pattern block or an END block is present in the script, even if there is no action-pattern block, Hawk (and awk) will wait for input records or lines.
+However, if an action-pattern block or an END block is present in the script, even if there is no action-pattern block, Hawk will wait for input records or lines.
 This behavior is consistent with the way awk was designed to operate: it expects input data to process unless the script explicitly indicates that no input is required.

 For example, consider the following command: